Jw40/Computer-Assisted-Maze-Design-Tool/README.md

 Version 1.1
 Notes:
 14/04/22
--Created Model, View, Controller packages to seperate the classes -Added an implmentation to KidsMaze class to inherit from Maze class
+- Created Model, View, Controller packages to seperate the classes
+- Added an implmentation to KidsMaze class to inherit from Maze class